 1. Your furnace isn’t producing heat.

 As strange as it may sound, if your furnace stops working because of a crack in your heat exchanger, consider yourself lucky!
-Considering how deadly CO can be, it’s better for your furnace to break than leak CO.
+A broken furnace is an inconvenience, but a CO leak is deadly.

 If you have a crack in your heat exchanger, your furnace will start up like normal, but air could blow the fire out of your fire box into the burner chamber.
 Because of a safety sensor called the Flame Rollout Safety Detector, the fire rolling out to your burner chamber would result in your furnace shutting off.
 When this happens, your furnace won’t start again until you have a professional reset the sensor (and while they’re there, your Morris-Jenkins technician is trained to check for cracks in your heat exchanger as a possible cause).
 Again, this doesn’t happen in 100% of cases with cracks in heat exchangers—this is simply the second best-case scenario (the first-best would be if you get regular maintenance on your unit and your technician catches the crack before any issues have time to surface).